The Art Of Communicating - Medium Playlist

 Our Karma

+Thầy describes karma, or action, as having three aspects: thinking, speaking and bodily action.
+The first kind of action is thinking.
 When you produce a thought of non-discrimination, understanding and compassion, you begin to heal yourself and the world.
 Every thought you produce bears your signature; you are responsible for your action.
-A thought is an energy, an action, and according to the Law of Conservation, no energy is lost.
-That thought continues in you.
+A thought is an energy, an action, and according to the law of conservation of energy, no energy is lost.
+That thought continues you.
 That is why in your practice it is important to produce good thoughts, thoughts of non-discrimination, compassion, and understanding.
 You assure a beautiful continuation.

 The second kind of action is speech.
-When we are able to say something or write a letter with non-discrimination, compassion, understanding, and forgiveness, you heal yourself and you heal the other persons.
+When we are able to say something with non-discrimination, compassion, understanding, and forgiveness, you heal yourself and you heal the other persons.
 You give them hope.
 We practice to produce the kind of speech that can heal, that can reconcile.

 The third kind of action is bodily action.
-Eating, drinking, having a job belong to the realm of bodily action.
-Every act of yours should be right action.
-Right action is characterized by non-discrimination, compassion, and understanding.
+Every act of yours should be Right Action.
+Right Action is characterized by non-discrimination, compassion, and understanding.
 We are the totality of our body, speech, and mind action.
+Mindfulness is a kind of energy that sheds light on our action and helps us know whether what we produce is positive, wholesome or not.